sbiswas2/Eat-Da-Burger/README.md

 1. Create a MySQL database called *burgers_db*
 2. Create a table within database called *burgers*
 3. Clone repo
-4. Navigate into project `cd eat-da-burger`
+4. Navigate into project `cd Eat-Da-Burger`
 5. Install node packages `npm install`
 6. Run the server on your terminal `node server.js`
 7. Navigate to localhost:3306 on your browser